 Beth Watkins, Max Gilbert and Robin Olsen are analysts dedicated to GCP.
-GCP and GCP Asset Backed Income share an origination team of five, including Phil Kent.
+GCP and a sister fund GCP Asset Backed Income share an origination team of five, including Phil Kent.
 Members of staff monitor loans, keeping in regular contact with borrowers and monitoring covenants, and an administration team helps process payments.
 Matteo Quatraro is commercial director at Gravis, looking after GCP’s renewable energy investments, with assistance from Ben Rider, Technical Asset Manager.

 GCP lends money to a relatively narrow group of sectors.
 The investment adviser may consider other infrastructure sectors or renewable technologies, but considerable due diligence is required before investing in new areas.
 As stated above, to be eligible as a core investment, a loan must have some backing from public-sector cashflows.
 This rules out unsubsidised solar and wind farms (which derive their revenue largely from PPAs), for example.